From Phoenicians to Contemporary Society

 Lebanon has been a melting pot of many civilizations, beginning with the Phoenicians, to later conquerors, and occupiers; Persians, Greeks, Romans, Byzantines, Crusaders, Arabs and more.
 The diversity of Lebanon is embodied in the country’s Constitution which provides representation for its eighteen confessional groups, ranging from Christians, Muslims, Druze, and other confessional groups.
 Today, Lebanon is playing host to more than two million Syrian refugees, swelling the country’s own population of some six million people.

-WAC participants will have the opportunity to meet with members from many of the country’s confessional groups and organizations involved with inter-faith dialogue, as well as exploring this country which remains an off-the-beaten tourist path to Americans.
+Participants will have the opportunity to meet with members from many of the country’s confessional groups and organizations involved with inter-faith dialogue, as well as exploring this country which remains an off-the-beaten tourist path to Americans.
 Leading this special mission will be two Americans with a long involvement in various forms of diplomacy.

 ITINERARY: Specifics on speakers/groups will be updated upon confirmation.
 All meetings subject to change due to unforeseen events.
 Substitute speakers with a similar background will participate, lead-in time permitting.